codename11/secrep/README.md

  - Register user: `api/register`, method is `POST`.
 Has these fields: name, email, password, password_confirmation.
 All of them are required.
 It's `formData`.

+ Returns objects `user` with `name`, `email`, `updated_at`, `created_at` and  `id`.
+It also returns access token.

  - Login user: `api/login`, method is `POST`.
 Has these fields: email and password.
 All of them are required.
 It's `formData`.

+ Returns objects `message` which says `Bravo` if successfull.
+It also returns `user` with aditional fields such as `role_id`, which is by default `2`, alongside with subobject `role` which contains data about particular role.
+Another one is `vehicles` which is array of vehicles with own data, of which `type` is returned as subobject which is like a role but for vehicles.
+ Also it return, `utility` subobject which is about how many records per page is current user defined for custom reports.

  - Logout user: `api/logout`, method is `POST`.
 It doesn't have any fields.
 It's `formData`.

+ Returns message `Unauthenticated.`.

 #### Vehicle endpoints: